-Top Ten Things To Do in the Costa Tropical With Kids
+Top Ten Things to Do in the Costa Tropical With Kids

-10 Fun Things to Do in the Costa Tropical With Your Kids
+10 Fun Things to Do in the Costa Tropical with your Kids

 The Costa Tropical was made for kids!
 There is an endless number of things for your kids to do while on vacation here.
-From waterparks, bouncy aquatic parks, an aquarium and bird park... to outdoor sporty adventures like hiking, kayaking, padel board and just hanging on the beach.
+From waterparks, bouncy aquatic parks, an aquarium and bird park... to outdoor sporty adventures like hiking, kayaking, paddle board and just hanging on the beach.

 Here is a list of the top 10 things for kids to do in the Costa Tropical.
 Have fun!!!